BYLAWS OF

 Offices

 Section 2.
 Registered Office.
 The College shall have and continuously maintain in the State of Tennessee a registered office and a registered agent whose office is identical with such registered office as required by the Tennessee Nonprofit Corporation Law.
-The registered office may be, but need not be, identical with the principal office and the address of the registered office may be changed from time to time by the Board of Governors.
+The registered office may be, but need not be, identical with the principal office and the address of the registered office may be changed from time to time by the Board.

-Adopted as of the 22nd day of May, 2020.
+Adopted as of the __ day of ____ 202_.